zahradavoody/ERC721Sample/README.md

 # Sample ERC721 Project

 This project demonstrates a sample ERC721 smart contract.
 It comes with tests for that contract and a script that deploys that contract.
+In this project only addresses that are in whitelist can mine.
+For this purpose we developed a whitelist smart contract that the main smart contract inherited from it.
 ### Compile Project
 ```shell
 npx hardhat compile